Augustan and Julio-Claudian art: Painting

 In this period we see the transition from the second to the third Pompeian Style.

 Painted within the House of Livia on the Palatine Hill in Rome, there is a classic example of a second style.
 The decoration of the Casa della Farnesina, attributed to the painter Studius between 30 BC and 20 BC, was mentioned by Pliny the Elder.
 It is attributable to the third style.

 At the end of the reign of Augustus, there were detailed garden frescoes painted in the large room of the Villa of Livia.
 The same painters also likely decorated the Auditorium of Maecenas (now largely lost without adequate photographic cataloging after the discovery).
 The painting of these types of gardens derives from eastern influence, with lower quality examples found in some tombs of the Gabbari necropolis.

 The most famous hall of the Villa of the Mysteries also likely dates back to the time of Augustus, where copies of Greek paintings and Roman insertions are mixed.

 The reconstructions of Pompeii after the earthquake of 62 saw new decorations, for the first time in the so-called fourth style.
 Also done in this style is the decorations of the Domus Transitoria and the Domus Aurea, linked to the names of the painter Fabullus and Nero himself.

-Toreutics and glyptics
+Metalwork and carved gems

-Roman toreutics was initiated by Greek artists such as Pasiteles, who also wrote several books on chasing.
+Fine Roman metalwork largely followed Greek artists such as Pasiteles, who also wrote several books on chasing.
 In the period of Augustus, this art had a remarkable technical and artistic level, demonstrated by the numerous silver pieces found in various parts of the Empire, notably the Hildesheim Treasure.

-Many high quality artifacts of this type remain, including large cameos.
+A group of very high quality large engraved gems have survived, including large cameos, probably from a state workshop serving the court.
 After 29 BC, the Gemma Augustea was created.
 The Great Cameo of France followed in the era of Tiberius.
+The Blacas Cameo of Augustus was perhaps made soon after his death.